rpgfamaran-cpu/CS2-project/README.md

 CLASSES:

-#adds a class into the list:

 + = add class
 Choose class number or +: +
 Class name: 8 - Sampaguita
 Added class!

-#displays the classes in the list:

 CLASSES:
 1 ) 8 - Sampaguita

-#adds another class into the list:

 + = add class
 Choose class number or +: +